 An investor sells short 400 shares of stock at $50 and deposits the Regulation T requirement.
 The stock falls to $35 per share.
 What is the selling power in the account?

-*Instead of buying power, we refer to it as selling power with short accounts.
-The idea is the same, though.
-Selling power equals the amount of new stock that can be sold short without depositing more money.
+*Instead of buying power, we call it selling power in short accounts.
+The idea is the same: selling power is the amount of additional stock that can be sold short without depositing more money.

 $30,000 (credit) - $20,000 (SMV) = $10,000 (equity)